shford/Nix-File-Cleanup-Scripts/README.md

 cd /~/Desktop/
 ./script.sh click_and_hold_to_drag_and_drop_folder_into_terminal
 ```
-Follow prompts, I recommend utilizing the backup feature until you're familiar with the tool although it's hard to mess up.
+Follow the prompts - I recommend utilizing the backup feature until you're familiar with the tool although it's hard to mess up.

 ## Release History and Support
 Tested and regurlarly used on Ubuntu 18.04 and 20.04.
 Runs off bash shell.
 Fairly basic script - should work across on modern version of bash.
 Might work on other shells but currently untested.